Ranking tables

 Civil Liberties & Human Rights

-Skilled at representing both defendants and claimants, Landmark Chambers' excellent barristers frequently appear in human rights cases pertaining to healthcare, immigration and asylum, voting rights, prisoners' rights and torture.
-Barristers from the set have appeared in both international and national courts.
-Among recent highlights were appearances in the appeal surrounding the Home Secretary's 'Rwanda policy', and in the appeal of Shamima Begum's revocation of citizenship.
+Skilled at representing both defendants and claimants, Landmark Chambers' barristers frequently appear in human rights cases pertaining to healthcare, immigration and asylum, voting rights, prisoners' rights and torture.
+Landmark has "strong junior barristers as well as silks" who have appeared in both international and national courts.
+Recently, members from the set have appeared in R (Twala) v SSHD, concerning the right of a foreign national domiciled in the UK to return following a holiday.

 3